medialab/minet/cookbook/url-join.md

 | 3     | https://www.liberation.fr    | liberation | left     |
 | ...   | ...                          | ...        | ...      |

-And on the other hand, you collected many tweets and sometimes those tweets may mention urls.
-As such, to see how users will reference online medias, you created a second CSV file such as each line is describing one Twitter user mentioning a given url in one of their tweets.
-It would look like this:
+On the other hand, you collected many tweets whil researching some subject.
+And sometimes those tweets may mention urls.
+As such, to study how Twitter users are referencing your list of online medias, you created a second CSV file such as each line is representing one Twitter user mentioning a given url in one of their tweets.
+It would look something like this:

 | tweet_id | twitter_user | url                                                             |
 |----------|--------------|-----------------------------------------------------------------|